 The NHLBI Guidelines recommend a stepwise approach to the treatment of asthma.
-The recommendation guides initial asthma treatment based on the asthma severity and subsequent therapy if symptoms persist despite changes in asthma therapy.21 Table 4 represents a combination of the stepwise therapy recommendations across all age groups in the NHLBI Guidelines.21 For simplicity, the figure only shows the preferred medication recommendations.
+The recommendation guides initial asthma treatment based on the asthma severity and subsequent therapy if symptoms persist despite changes in asthma therapy.
+Table 4 represents a combination of the stepwise therapy recommendations across all age groups in the NHLBI Guidelines.
+For simplicity, the figure only shows the preferred medication recommendations.
 The full step therapy recommendations can be found in the full version of the NHLBI 2020 Update to the Asthma Management Guidelines.

-In Step 1-which addressed patients with intermittent asthma patients only use a reliever inhaler to control intermittent asthma symptoms, meaning the patients will only use an inhaler when experiencing symptoms or for pre-treatment before exercise.
+In Step 1-which addressed patients with intermittent asthma-patients only use a reliever inhaler to control intermittent asthma symptoms, meaning the patients will only use an inhaler when experiencing symptoms or for pre-treatment before exercise.
 A clinician would initiate ICS therapy in a patient with mild asthma on Step 2.17 A patient with moderate asthma would start

 Table 4.
-Stepwise App roach to the Pre eferred Treati nent of the Ma nagement of As thma 21 Intermittent Asthma Management of Persistent Asthma Step 1 Step 2 Step 3 Step 4 Step 5 Step 6 Individuals A ges 0-4 years PRN SABA Short daily course of ICS at the Daily low-dose ICS Daily medium- dose ICS Daily medium dose ICS-LABA Daily high-dose ICS-LABA Daily high-dose ICS-LABA + oral systemic start of respiratory tract infection PRN SABA PRN SABA PRN SABA PRN SABA corticosteroid PRN SABA Individuals Ag es 5-11 Years SABA Daily low-dose ICS PRN SABA Daily and PRN combination low-dose ICS- Daily and PRN combination Daily high dose ICS-LABA Daily high-dose ICS-LABA + oral systemic corticosteroid formoterol PRN SABA PRN SABA Individuals S Ages 12+ SABA Daily low-dose ICS and PRN SABA or PRN concomitant ICS & SABA Daily and PRN combination low-dose ICS- formoterol Daily and PRN combination medium-dose ICS-formoterol Daily high dose ICS-LABA Daily high-dose ICS-LABA + oral systemic corticosteroid PRN SABA PRN SABA therapy on Step 3 or Step 4. $^{\rm 17}$ A patient with severe asthma would start therapy on Step 5 or Step 6. $^{\rm 17}$
+Stepwise Approach to the Preferred Treatment of the Management of Asthma 21 Intermittent Asthma t Asthma Management of Persistent Asthma Step 1 Step 2 Step 3 Step 4 Step 5 Step 6 Individuals Ages 0-4 years PRN SABA Short daily course of ICS at the Daily low-dose ICS Daily medium- dose ICS Daily medium dose ICS-LABA Daily high-dose ICS-LABA Daily high-dose ICS-LABA + oral systemic start of respiratory tract infection PRN SABA PRN SABA PRN SABA PRN SABA corticosteroid PRN SABA Individuals Ages 5-11 Years SABA Daily low-dose ICS Daily and PRN combination Daily and PRN combination Daily high dose ICS-LABA Daily high-dose ICS-LABA + oral systemic PRN SABA low-dose ICS- formoterol PRN SABA corticosteroid PRN SABA Individuals Ages 12+ SABA Daily low-dose ICS and PRN SABA or PRN concomitant ICS & SABA Daily and PRN combination low-dose ICS-formoterol Daily and PRN combination medium-dose ICS-formoterol Daily high dose ICS-LABA Daily high-dose ICS-LABA + oral systemic corticosteroid PRN SABA PRN SABA therapy on Step 3 or Step $4.^{17}$ A patient with severe asthma would start therapy on Step 5 or Step $6.^{17}$

-Once treatment has started, a clinician should reassess the patient every two to six weeks to ensure control of asthma symptoms.21 If symptoms persist and asthma is uncontrolled, this would be an appropriate time to step-up therapy.
-Questioning patients about how frequently they use their reliever inhalers, or how many times they forgot to take their inhaler in the past week may help guide clinicians.17 More frequent use of the SABA, including using a reliever inhaler more than two days a week, would favor stepping up therapy.
+Once treatment has started, a clinician should reassess the patient every two to six weeks to ensure control of asthma symptoms.
+21 If symptoms persist and asthma is uncontrolled, this would be an appropriate time to step-up therapy.
+Questioning patients about how frequently they use their reliever inhalers, or how many times they forgot to take their inhaler in the past week may help guide clinicians.
+17 More frequent use of the SABA, including using a reliever inhaler more than two days a week, would favor stepping up therapy.
 Appropriate use of asthma inhalers is critical to achieving control.
-Adherence to the regimen and proper technique are required to determine if the patient is using the medication correctly.21 Pharmacists can play an integral role in educating patients in proper inhaler technique.
+Adherence to the regimen and proper technique are required to determine if the patient is using the medication correctly.
+21 Pharmacists can play an integral role in educating patients in proper inhaler technique.

 Objective measures, like spirometry, can also be used to assess control.
-Improvements in spirometry readings indicate better control of a patient's asthma.21 Increased healthcare utilization, like emergency room visits for an exacerbation, is another way to determine if a patient's asthma is under control.17 An increase in patients' healthcare utilization suggests poorly controlled asthma.
-Mitigating the risk of severe exacerbations is another goal of achieving good asthma control.17 Any patient on step 3 or higher should consult with an asthma specialist for treatment.21
+Improvements in spirometry readings indicate better control of a patient's asthma.
+Increased healthcare utilization, like emergency room visits for an exacerbation, is another way to determine if a patient's asthma is under control.
+An increase in patients' healthcare utilization suggests poorly controlled asthma.
+Mitigating the risk of severe exacerbations is another goal of achieving good asthma control.
+Any patient on step 3 or higher should consult with an asthma specialist for treatment.